wiesenthal/Dungeons-And-Large-Language-Models/README.md

 Multiple AI modules are combined to generate a world, plot, character, with unique prompting.
 There is also a save feature

 ### Note: Runs VERY SLOWLY due to the speed of api calls, is also quite expensive to run on your API key, use at the risk of your own wallet.
-Expect 10-60 second delays, and ~3 cents per action.
+Expect 60 second delay for campaign geneartion, and 10 seconds per action.
+Costs around 10 cents for campaign generation and ~3 cents per action.

 Inspired by sentdex.